nemofq/caldav-to-ics/README.md

 ## Context
 If you have a CalDAV server and would like to sync events to Google Calendar or others for streamlined calendar management, you don't have many choices - iOS/macOS support CalDAV but only for local usage; DAVx5 requires you to keep running an Android application.

 For jobs like scheduled calendar event synchronization, something that can be run on the server would be the ideal solution.
-This project provides a server-side solution for syncing between CalDAV servers and ICS format, which can then be imported to various calendar services.
+This project provides a tool that runs on the server for syncing between CalDAV servers and ICS format, which can then be imported to various calendar services.

 This tool can be easily deployed to cloud platforms like Vercel, or you can containerize it with Docker for deployment on your home server.